cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 ## <a id='troubleshooting'></a>Troubleshooting cf Installation ##

 * OS X includes Ruby v1.8.7, which cf does not support.
-You must upgrade Ruby on OS X to run cf.
+On OS X you must upgrade Ruby to 1.9.3 or later to run cf.

 * If you are running Ruby 1.9.3 with a pre-1.9.x gemset, cf installation will fail with a message like this: